Head-to-head

 See the verdict - depends on the player type.

-Can I have accounts at both Rainbet Partners and Shuffle.com Affiliates?
+Can I have accounts at both Rainbet and Shuffle?

 Yes - most crypto casinos allow multiple-operator accounts.